-Objectives
+2. Objectives

-The 2016 Whitefish Area Housing Needs Assessment determined that approximately 600 workforce housing units are needed to address current shortfalls and the additional demand that will be generated through the year 2020.
-This figure represents that gap that the market alone will not address based on current home prices and rents compared with the income levels of residents.
+The 2016 Whitefish Area Housing Needs Assessment determined approximately 600 workforce housing units are needed to address current shortfalls and the additional demand generated through the year 2020.
+This figure represents the gap the market alone will not address based on current home prices and rents compared with the income levels of residents.
 It covers zip code 59937 and takes into consideration unfilled jobs, in-commuting employees who want to live in the Whitefish area, projected job growth, and recruitment of additional employees to fill positions vacated by retiring workers.

 The goal of this Whitefish Strategic Housing Plan is to address workforce housing needs to the extent feasible and appropriate for the community.
 The pace for development of workforce housing is to be increased over time as capacity, expertise and experience grow.
 The plan is based on the following objectives:

-- Own/Rent Mix Stabilize the 35% renter/65% owner relationship so that the downward trend in the homeownership rate between 2000 and 2010 does not continue and the community's character as influenced by its mix of owners and renters is preserved. - Income Targeting Serve the wide range of needs focusing on households with annual incomes up to \$40,000 (80% AMI) for rental housing and \$75,000 (150% AMI) for homeownership. - Primary Home/Second Home Relationship Stop and, if possible, reverse the 10-percentage point decline between 2000 and 2010 (from 80% to 70%) in the percentage of homes occupied by residents of the community as their primary residence. - Jobs/Housing Relationship Keep up with job growth and provide more opportunities for in-commuting employees to reside in Whitefish near their jobs; the 395 new jobs anticipated through 2020 will generate demand for 130 additional homes.
+- Own/Rent Mix Stabilize the 35% renter/65% owner relationship so the downward trend in the homeownership rate between 2000 and 2010 does not continue and the community's character as influenced by its mix of owners and renters is preserved. - Income Targeting Serve a wide range of needs focusing on households with annual incomes up to \$40,000 (80% AMI) for rental housing and \$75,000 (150% Area Median Income (AMI)) for homeownership.
+(AMIs are for a family of 2.2; the average household size in the Whitefish area.) - Primary Home/Second Home Relationship Maintain and, if possible, increase the percentage of homes occupied by residents of the community as their primary residence.
+The Whitefish area experienced a 10-percentage point decline in homes occupied by local residents between 2000 and 2010, from 80% to 70%. - Jobs/Housing Relationship Keep up with job growth and provide more opportunities for in-commuting employees to reside in Whitefish near their jobs; the 395 new jobs anticipated through 2020 will generate demand for 130 additional homes.

-These objectives will be revisited when 2020 US Census data become available to measure recent trends.
+This Strategic Housing Plan is a living document that will be periodically updated; these objectives will be revisited when 2020 US Census data become available to measure recent trends.